aioobe/dead-simple-jekyll-comments/README.md

 How it works
 ------------
+- Each comment is stored as a yaml file in `_data/comments`
+- Comments are rendered with Liquid
 - A static HTML form is included in each article
 - Form submissions are intercepted by [`webhook`]() and processed by a bash script
-- This script creates a separate branch and writes the form values to a yaml file in `_data/comments`
+- This bash script creates a comment file in a separate branch
 - Comment is reviewed and merged into master
-- Comment files are rendered using Liquid includes

 Detailed Instructions
 ---------------------